nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Do use appropriate `LOCATION` for your own utility.
 E.g. `Bishan` or `Marymount`.
 The application will not check if it is an actual location in Singapore or elsewhere.
 * You cannot add a new property to buy once one has already been added.
 * If there are **leading** or **trailing** whitespace for `LOCATION`, `PRICE_RANGE` or `HOUSE_TYPE`, it will be ignored.
 E.g. `____hdb_____` where `_` is whitespace will be treated as `hdb`.
+* If there are multiple inputs for the same field, only the last one will be **processed**.
+Consequently, if it is invalid, earlier valid inputs will not be chosen.
+E.g. `h/hdb h/plaza` is invalid since `plaza` is not a recognized house type.

 Examples:
 * `add-ptb 1 l/Bishan pr/400000,500000 h/hdb` means that 1st buyer in the displayed buyer list wishes to buy a HDB in Bishan for any price from $400,000 to $500,000.